 A materialized view is a pre-computed data set derived from a query specification (the SELECT in the view definition) and stored for later use.
-Because the data is pre-computed, querying a materialized view is faster than executing a query against the base table of the view.
+Because the data is pre-computed, querying a materialized view is faster than executing the original query.
 This performance difference can be significant when a query is run frequently or is sufficiently complex.
-As a result, materialized views can speed up expensive aggregation, projection, and selection operations, especially those that run frequently and that run on large data sets.

 Materialized views are designed to improve query performance for workloads composed of common, repeated query patterns.
 However, materializing intermediate results incurs additional costs.
 As such, before creating any materialized views, you should consider whether the costs are offset by the savings from re-using these results frequently enough.